shaziaruybal/varcode-ecuador/README.md

 # varcode-ecuador
-This repository stores the data and code for the manuscript entitled "Clinical malaria incidence following an outbreak in Ecuador was predominantly associated with *Plasmodium falciparum* with recombinant variant antigen gene repertoires" by Ruybal-Pesántez *et al*
+This repository stores the data and code for the manuscript entitled "Molecular epidemiology of continued *Plasmodium falciparum* disease transmission after an outbreak in Ecuador" by Ruybal-Pesántez *et al*